ucan-wg/invocation/README.md

 } representation keyed
 ```

-# 3 Task
+# 3 Instruction

-A Task is the smallest unit of work that can be requested from a UCAN.
-It describes one `(resource, ability, input)` triple.
+An Instruction is the smallest unit of work that can be requested from a UCAN.
+It describes one `(resource, operation, input)` triple.
 The `input` field is free form, and depend on the specific resource and ability being interacted with, and is not described in this specification.

-Using the JavaScript analogy from the introduction, a Task is similar to wrapping a call in an anonymous function:
+Using the JavaScript analogy from the introduction, an Instructon is similar to wrapping a call in a closure:

 ```json
 {